rdiff-backup/rdiff-backup/docs/migration.md

 | Restore an increment file | `rdiff-backup {backup-repo}/rdiff-backup-data/{dated-increment} {target-dir}` | `rdiff-backup --restore {backup-repo}/rdiff-backup-data/{dated-increment} {target-dir}` |

-The differences between the old and the new CLI are more important, especially because the new CLI as a more strict approach to the differentiation between actions and options.
+The differences between the old and the new CLI are more important, especially because the new CLI has a more strict approach to the differentiation between actions and options.

 |Description | old CLI | new CLI |